 Cape Town professor David Lurie blatantly refuses to defend himself for an affair with a colored student whom he gave a passing grade for an exam she didn't even attend.
-Dismissed, he moves to his daughter Lucy's farm, which she runs under most disadvantage terms, favoring the black locals.
-Yet rowdies violently robs and abuse them both, unprovoked.
-Lucy refuses to fight back, unlike David, who however is surprised by his own altruistic potential.
+Dismissed, he moves to his daughter Lucy's farm, which she runs under most disadvantaged terms, favoring the black locals.
+Yet rowdies, unprovoked, violently rob and abuse them both.
+Lucy refuses to fight back, unlike David, who is surprised by his own altruistic potential.
 Written by

 Was this review helpful to you?